-- Anticipate and address potential barriers to project progress; - Provide assurance that the Research Network platform can be sustained as proposed; and - Demonstrate the feasibility of reaching targeted/planned enrollment levels within the timeline provided.
+- Provide assurance that the Research Network platform can be sustained as proposed; and - Demonstrate the feasibility of reaching targeted/planned enrollment levels within the timeline provided.

 Evaluation and Technical Support Capacity

 • Describe plans in place to evaluate whether the project objectives are being met according to the timeline provided.